ncsuSEAL/sealWebsite/content/authors/ruiyunzeng/_index.md

 - Current Lab Members
 ---

-Ruiyun "Yun" Zeng is a Postdoc at the Center for Geospatial Analytics at NC State University.
+Ruiyun “Yun” Zeng is currently a Postdoc under Dr. Josh Gray within the SEAL lab at NC State University.
+Previously, she received her B.S. degree in Atmospheric Sciences from Chengdu University of Information Technology, China.
+Additionally, she completed her Ph.
+D in Meteorology at University of Chinese Academy of Sciences as a joint Ph.
+D student from Kansas State University.
+Yun’s current research interests focus on using computational and process-based multi-scale modeling with remote sensing to manage crop vulnerabilities to excess heat and develop adaptive potential practices to mitigate adverse effects of climate change on agricultural production.